kitnil/awesome/README.md

 ## C

+- [abduco](https://github.com/martanne/abduco) - abduco provides session management i.e. it allows programs to be run independently from its controlling terminal.
+That is programs can be detached - run in the background - and then later reattached.
+Together with dvtm it provides a simpler and cleaner alternative to tmux or screen.
 - [xnotify](https://github.com/phillbush/xnotify) - read notifications from stdin and display them on the screen
 - [robotgo](https://github.com/go-vgo/robotgo) - RobotGo, Go Native cross-platform GUI automation  @vcaesar
 - [ripMIME](https://github.com/inflex/ripMIME) - MIME/email package decoder